Home Machine Tool Archive Machine Tools For Sale & Wanted

 South Bend Clones Home Page 9-Inch South Bend Home Page

-A detailed instruction manual suitable for the Sheraton South Bend clone is available.Please email for details
+A detailed instruction manual is available for the Sheraton South Bend 9-inch clone and also for the other South Bend "Regal" copies the Cub, Cadet, Diploma and Defiance

 First Advertised during 1952 by the Demco Company, the Sheraton was a direct clone of the long-established 9-inch South Bend and manufactured by G. L. Sheraton at 445 Heidelberg Road in Fairfield suburb of Melbourne, Australia.
 Production ran from the early 1950s until, it is believed, 1981 when the Company moved to the district of Knox.

-In competition with another well-known distributer, McPhersons, Demco was, with these two Sheraton lathes, able to match their rival's offering of the 4.5" Hercus (another 9-inch South Bend clone) and the 6" x 40" geared-headstock Hercus.
+In competition with another well-known distributor and manufacturer, McPhersons (who made the important and successful Macson lathe) Demco was, with these their Sheraton brand, able to match their rival's offerings that also included the Hercus with their 9-inch South Bend clone and a 6" x 40" geared-headstock model..

 In the early 1970s the 600 Group (owners of Colchester in the UK) took control of the Company and introduced versions of the Triumph, Mascot and the Mastiff that were built at the rate of ten or so per month.
 Although the rest of the lathes were manufactured in-house, the headstocks (with their specially ground gears and expensive "Gamet" spindle bearings), were imported.
 The factory employed between sixty and seventy staff and ran a strong union shop.
 Unfortunately a change in policy by the Australian Government caused the firm to run into difficulties; no longer required to buy exclusively Australia-built machines and with import tariffs removed, customers moved to far cheaper Chinese-built models.
 As a final gesture of despair, the tooling for the 9-inch lathes was sold to South Africa, though what became of it is unknown.